William Grant Craib

 William Grant Craib (10 March 1882 in Banff, Aberdeenshire – 1 September 1933 in Kew) was a British botanist.
-Craib was Regius Professor of Botany at Aberdeen University and later worked at the Royal Botanic Gardens, Kew.
+Craib was Regius Professor of Botany at the University of Aberdeen and later worked at the Royal Botanic Gardens, Kew.

 Life

 Craib was born in Banff, Aberdeenshire in northern Scotland on 10 March 1882 and he was educated at Banff Academy and Fordyce Academy.
 He entered Aberdeen University as an Art student but due to problems with his eyes he left and worked for a while on a ship as an engineer.
 When his eyes were better, he returned to Aberdeen University and took a Master of Arts degree.
 He was ready to study for his Bachelor of Science degree, but he took an opportunity to take a temporary post at the Royal Botanical Gardens in Calcutta.

 While in Calcutta he became the curator of the Herbarium and made in the North Cachar Hills a large collection of plants, including a number of new species which he later described and named.
 In 1899 he was offered a job as Assistant for India at Kew Gardens in London, a role in which he contributed his knowledge of Indian and South West Asian botany.